Search TechInfer

 What are some real-world applications of AI?

-What are the challenges associated with AI and ML?
+What challenges apply to AI and ML?